MikeMakes/mantequillero/README.md

 # mantequillero
-It tosses you the butter
+It tosses you the butter.
 Work in progress of the Rick & Morty butter robot with a Pi zero with some servos, webcam, and a node.js server controlled from a javascript client.
+The client looks like this url::https://mikemakes.github.io/mantequillero/

 # Pi Zero W setup
 - Install pigpio (url::https://github.com/joan2937/pigpio) (read how to start his daemon)